thr-consulting/imperium/docs/ImperiumServer.md

 ---

 The instance of the current ImperiumServer is passed down to a lot of the module definition functions.
+ImperiumServer extends the `IImperiumServer`interface.

-## constructor(options: ImperiumServerOptions)
+## constructor(config: ImperiumServerConfig)
 Creates a new instance of an Imperium server.

-The options object is comprised of the following keys:
+The config object is comprised of the following keys:

 #### `connectors: ImperiumConnectors`
 An instance of an `ImperiumConnectors` object.

 #### `serverModules: ImperiumServerModuleFunction[]`
 An array of `ImperiumServerModuleFunction`'s.
-These are functions that return the server module definition.
+These are functions that return the server module definitions.

-#### `options`
+#### `environment`
-A function that returns an object.
-This object is used as the base for the server-wide options object.
+A function that returns an `ImperiumEnvironment` object.
+This object is merged together and can be used to define server-wide environment variables or other "global" data.

 ## async start()
 This starts the server.
+Returns the instance of the `ImperiumServer` object.

 ## async stop()
 This stops the server, closing any open connectors.